White Gang Members Allegedly Knock Out Black Man And Tattoo Racial Slur On His Neck, Spelling It Wrong

 White members of a gang in Florida are accused of knocking out a black man and forcibly tattooing a racial slur on his neck — but police say they spelled the word wrong.

 The incident took place in Marion County, where police say four members of a gang were trying to discipline a black gang member who they claim had violated the gang’s rules.
-As the Miami Herald reported, the white gang members — Lucian Evans, Brandon Hayley, Brett Singleton and Mary Elizabeth Durham — went to Hart’s house and demanded that he cover up his gang tattoo for the violation of rules.
+As the Miami Herald reported, the white gang members — Lucian Evans, Brandon Hayley, Brett Singleton, and Mary Elizabeth Durham — went to Michael Hart’s house and demanded that he cover up his gang tattoo for the violation of rules.
 Hart said Evans had a fixed-blade knife, and Hart asked them if they could “cover my patch right where I’m sitting.”

 The incident grew violent from there, with Hart claiming that the members tried to hold him down while Singleton began to cover the tattoo.
 When Hart struggled, Hayley allegedly used a blunt object and knocked Hart out.